We provide a host of

 job_id

-The ID of the Job with the Skill in TechWolf.
+The external ID of the Job with the Skill in TechWolf.

 skill_id